 One has to admire the Soviet scientists involved in the project for keeping going long after it became obvious that they had designed something William Heath Robinson would have disregarded as ridiculous.
 If the thing in the photograph above were presented to a news conference by NASA, several journalists would be hospitalized due to excessive laughter.

 Lunokhod 2 is still on the Moon, of course, and can to this day be detected by laser ranging experiments.
 It is now in private hands, having been bought at auction in 1993 by astronaut’s son and computer gaming entrepreneur Richard Garriott.
 This made him the only individual on Earth to own a spacecraft situated on a celestial body other than this one.
 I believe he also owns the Luna 21 lander and an actual Sputnik.

 1893 – Main belt asteroid 353 Ruperto-Carola discovered by Max Wolf and named after the University of Heidelberg (full name Ruprecht-Karls-Universität, or in Latin Ruperto Carola).

 1903 – Asteroid 500 Selinur discovered by Max Wolf.
-It was named Celtic moon goddess, a character in German author Friedrich Theodor Vischer’s 1879 novel Auch Einer.
+It was named after a Celtic moon goddess, a character in German author Friedrich Theodor Vischer’s 1879 novel Auch Einer.

-2017 – Death of Gene Cernan, the last Apollo astronaut to walk on the Moon.
+2017 – Death of Gene Cernan, the last Apollo astronaut (and therefore the last human at timd of writing) to walk on the Moon.